What are the key themes?

 5. Small group processing or mentoring times (1 session a week).
 5-6 people, with a staff member facilitating discussion and evaluating progress.

 6. Regular evaluation of teaching and events taking place throughout the week by the whole class – observations, applications, learning points.

 7. Weekly writing of a personal pictorial journal – highlighting the areas where God has impacted us and the application we have done or plan to do.
 Evaluated by staff.

-8. An in-depth time where each student is individually prayed for by a small group, to hear from the Lord on their behalf and bless them, confirm direction, exhort etc.
+8. An in-depth time of listening prayer where each student is individually prayed for by a small group, to hear from the Lord on their behalf and bless them, confirm direction, exhort etc.

-9. A presentation by each student, on a deeply held value, to the other students, with evaluation (eg holiness, unity, teamwork)
+9. A presentation by each student, on a deeply held value, to the other delegates, with evaluation (eg holiness, unity, teamwork)

 10. Alternative forms of worship modelled and enjoyed!.
-Family worship (with Kings Kids staff) as appropriate.
-Students leading worship
+Family worship as appropriate.
+Delegates helping to lead worship as appropriate

 11. One to one mentoring times by staff on any issue, personal or ministry related.
 Staff are fully available for this.